 The Beauty Industry as a Whole is Booming

-More students of all types are applying for and enrolling in cosmetology, barbering, esthetics, nail, and makeup programs.
+More students of all types, both men and women, are applying for and enrolling in cosmetology, barbering, esthetics, nail, and makeup programs.
 The industry is booming and continues to grow unabated, which means that more makeup artists, hairstylists, nail designers and barbers of all types are needed to fill roles in spas, salons, as freelancers and as instructors at cosmetology colleges.

 For the last decade or so, the beauty industry has been growing and there are no signs indicating that it will stop any time soon.
 Across four sectors in the industry, there has been steady growth, including a 47 percent increase in the sales at spas or salons that hire one or more employees.

 Enrolling in Cosmetology Means Great Career Opportunities, for Women and Men